-We emphasize the Quaker belief that there is "that of God" in every individual and are deeply concerned with nurturing the light and potential that is rooted within each child.
+We emphasize the Quaker belief that there is "that of God" or "good" in every individual and are deeply concerned with nurturing the light and potential that is rooted within each child.
 Students are expected to develop a sense of responsibility and respect for all communities, and embrace diversity in all its forms.

 This philosophy is manifested in many ways: